-For more detail on the group's discussion, see Appendix F.
+For more detail on the group's discussion, see Section 6.3.

-5.3.3.
-Plans.
-Plans for carrying forward are currently unclear-this project would require sustained attention and effort from our team, and at least some amount of funding in order for us to be involved for extended periods of time.
+Plans for carrying forward are currently unclear-this project would require sustained attention and effort from the group members, and at least some amount of funding in order for those members to be involved for extended periods of time.

-The broad goals that we would like to accomplish are:
+The broad goals that the group would like to accomplish are:

-- (1) To complete a set of case studies which look at successful and unsuccessful transitions between academic researchers and industry - (2) To create a generalizable framework, which might allow for a broader study of different transition pathways (other than between academia and industry)
+- To complete a set of case studies which look at successful and unsuccessful transitions between academic researchers and industry - (2) To create a generalizable framework, which might allow for a broader study of different transition pathways (other than between academia and industry)